anamikalodhi01/AI-Driven---Mental-Health-Therapist/README.md

 # AI-Driven-Mental-Health-Therapist

 An empathetic and interactive AI Therapist mobile app designed to support emotional wellness, mental health assessments, and personal reflection — all from the comfort of your phone.
-Built with **React Native**, powered by **AI/NLP models**, and secured with **Firebase Authentication**.
+Built with **React Native**, powered by **AI/NLP models**, and secured with **JSON Authentication**.

 ---